 One of the BEST things about chia seed pudding is what a breeze it is to assemble.

-The recipe is made in two easy parts.
+The recipe is made in two parts.
 All you need is two mediums sized mixing bowls, a few measuring utensils, and a whisk or a fork to stir it all together!

 I like to make each part of the pudding in medium sized pyrex storage containers with a lid so I can easily transfer them to the refrigerator to set.